How to contribute

 - Use descriptive titles.
 It would be best to follow the commit message style.

-- Use soft wrap: Don't wrap lines at 80 characters; configure your editor to soft-wrap.
+- Use soft wrap: Don't wrap lines at 80 characters; configure your editor to soft wrap.

-Communicate to other developers
+Communicate with other developers

 - Ask questions related to TON documentation in the TON Docs Club chat in Telegram.